atsuya/google-music-control/README.md

 google-music-control
 ====================

-AppleScript for controlling google music.
+AppleScript for controlling google play music.

 What is it?
 ===========

-``google-music-controll`` is a collection of AppleScript files to control google music opened in web browser.
+``google-music-controll`` is a collection of AppleScript files to control google play music opened in web browser.

 How to use